Genesis (Star Trek: The Next Generation): Plot

 Picard and Data leave the Enterprise in a shuttlecraft to retrieve a photon torpedo that has veered off course during a weapons exercise.
 Before departing, Data leaves his pregnant cat, Spot, with Lieutenant Barclay.
 Convinced that he is suffering from a devastating illness, the hypochondriac Barclay visits Dr. Crusher, who diagnoses a mild case of the flu and injects him with a synthetic T-cell to activate one of his dormant genes that confers immunity.
 Shortly afterward, crew members begin to experience strange symptoms; Counselor Troi feels cold and develops an uncontrollable thirst, while Riker has trouble concentrating and Barclay becomes fidgety and overly energetic.
 Worf feels hot and becomes aggressive, trying to stay near Troi and eventually biting her on the cheek.
 Both are taken to sickbay for treatment; when Crusher examines Worf and finds a venom sac growing on his neck, he spits acidic poison in her face.
 A severely injured Crusher is placed in stasis, while Worf escapes.
 Nurse Ogawa warns the senior staff that everyone on the ship is in danger.

-Picard and Data return after three days, having retrieved the wayward torpedo, but find the ship adrift and its main power offline.
-One of the bridge officers is dead, torn open in his seat, and most of the crew are de-evolving.
-Troi has reverted into an amphibian; Riker an Australopithecine (Caveman); and Barclay a spider.
-Data discovers that a synthetic T-cell has invaded the crew members' genetic code and activated their introns at random, causing them to de-evolve.
+Picard and Data return after three days, having retrieved the wayward torpedo, but find the ship adrift with its main power offline.
+They hear eerie animal-like sounds throughout the ship and find a bridge crew member dead, having suffered a savage attack.
+Most of the crew are de-evolving; Troi has reverted into an amphibian, Riker an Australopithecine (Caveman), and Barclay a spider.
+Data discovers that a synthetic T-cell has invaded the crew members' genetic code and activated their introns at random, causing them to devolve.
 Picard is soon overcome by irrational emotions of fear and anxiety, indicating that he has been infected, and Data suggests he might soon become a primate similar to a lemur or marmoset.
 Picard and Data return to Data's quarters and find Spot and her kittens.
 Spot herself has changed into an iguana; however, the kittens are normal.
 Data recommends that they locate Ogawa, who is also pregnant, on the theory that antibodies in amniotic fluid can prevent the infection from spreading.